microsoft/everyonecancode/instructions/day1/ApplicationPart1/README.md

 Congrats!
 You just created a new branch and switched to it successfully.
 Now you can start making changes to your code!

-## Change the title and it's color of your App
+## Change the title and its color of your App

 Open the file `Home.vue` from the folder `frontend/src/views`.
 On top you find a so called `<template>` that describes the basic structure of the Home-View.
 To change the title of your App from Milligram however you like, you need to change the text between the `<b-navbar-item>` tags.